ryanwhowe/websocket-workshop/README.md

 is less likely to work in a real world example.
 We can also have our authenticator register a procedure to determine user permissions.

-This first requires a modification of the `config.json` file again, adding firstly a new URI permission for the "authenticator" role:
+This first requires a modification of the `config.json` file again.
+Rather than adding a new permission to our authenticator role we can just widen the scope a little.
+Change:

+`"uri": "phpyork.auth"` to `"uri": "phpyork."` and then on the line below add a new field:

 ```
-{
-  "uri": "phpyork.permissions",
-  "allow": {
-    "register": true
-  },
-  "disclose": {
-    "caller": true
-  },
-  "cache": true
-}
+"match": "prefix",
 ```

+This allows the authenticator to register any procedure in the namespace, which will be useful later

-And then following the "king" role we can add another role:
+Then following the "king" role we can add another role:

 ```
 {